kmpf/uap/doc/source/interaction.rst

     The pipeline is written in a way which expects processes to fail or cluster jobs to disappear without notice.
-    This problem is mitigated by a design which relies on file presence and file timestamps to determine whether a task is finished or not.
+    This problem is mitigated by a design which relies on file presence and file timestamps to determine whether a run is finished or not.
-    Output files are automatically written to temporary locations and later moved to their real target directory, and it is not until the last file rename operation has finished that a task is regarded as finished.
+    Output files are automatically written to temporary locations and later moved to their real target directory, and it is not until the last file rename operation has finished that a run is regarded as finished.

 .. _uap-submit-to-cluster:
 submit-to-cluster